samanthaming/samanthaming.com/content/tidbits/53-css-counter.md

 ---
 title: A Guide to CSS `counter`
 description: A complete guide to CSS counter.
-How it works and how you can apply automatic incrementation to any HTML element just like ordered lists...
+How it works and how you can apply automatic incrementation to any HTML element just like ordered lists.
 tags: [css]
 order: 53
 createdAt: 2019-3-23